 Fuses & Circuit Breakers

-If the positive (live) side of a low voltage DC circuit connects directly to the negative side, a large current will flow.
+If the live, positive side of a low voltage DC circuit connects directly to the negative side, a large current will flow.
 This is known as a short circuit because the current will take the shortest path back to the battery and bypass the rest of the circuit.
-If the current exceeds the maximum capacity of the cable this will cause the cable to heat up and can result in an electrical fire or damage the wiring.
+If the current exceeds the maximum capacity of the cable this will cause the cable to heat up and can result in an electrical fire.
 Short circuits can be caused because insulation is damaged by chafing or due to prolonged exposure to sunlight, oil or corrosive chemicals; by a damaged or faulty electrical device; or because a poorly secured connection comes loose.
 It is also worth noting that although it is becoming less common nowadays, some equipment may have its case or body wired to negative.

 In order to protect against the danger of electrical fire all circuits must be protected by introducing either a fuse or a circuit breaker into the circuit.
 This includes battery cables which are often overlooked.

 A fuse or circuit breaker will carry current up to a specified load rating.
 If the current exceeds the load rating a fuse will ‘blow’ while a circuit breaker will ‘trip’.
 A fuse includes a short section of wire which melts rapidly when a specific current is reached, thereby creating a physical break in the circuit and preventing any current from flowing.
 Alternatively, a circuit breaker senses a rise in current either thermally or magnetically and will ‘trip’ if its specified current rating is exceeded, also creating a break in the circuit.